thomasteoh/thomasteoh.github.io/_posts/2016-10-20-r-rstudio-mobile-android.md

 ---
 layout: post
-title: Running R and RStudio from an Android mobile phone
+title: Running R and RStudio from an Android mobile phone or tablet
 comments: true
 category: Technology
 ---